|

 Spilled blood, labored, sacrificed and defended themselves in order

-to keep that culture alive for 200 years of Christian-sponsored containment-in-poverty?
+to keep that culture alive for over 200 years of Christian-sponsored containment-in-poverty?

 Go all around the world, and the answer is: None but Haitians!
 The most